Solve each problem using a system of equations in two variables. ... | Channels for Pearson+

 Textbook Question

 Solve each problem using a system of equations in two variables.
 See Example 6.
-Find two numbers whose squares have a sum of 100 and a difference of 28.
+Find two numbers whose ratio is 9 to 2 and whose product is 162.

 Verified Solution